dasmiq/herodotus-historic-present/herodotus-historic-present.md

 27

 should be perfective is, of course, contrary to the nature of the present as expounded by most grammarians.
 Rijksbaron (1984: 1) states that "the present stem signifies that the verbal action continues through a point in time given in context or situation and is, therefore, not-completed (imperfective value)."
-I would contend that, syntactically and semantically, the historic present is not a present tense at all.33
+I would contend that, syntactically and semantically, the historic present is not a present tense at all.[^33]

 One of the most striking syntactic properties of the historic present is its aversion to subordinate clauses.
 Out of the 117 historic presents that de Jong (1991: 185-6) finds in the Euripidean messenger speeches, only two are in subordinate clauses.
 Wolfson (1982: 41-3) finds no examples in her data of a historic present in a subordinate clause.
 In Herodotus, 1650 of the historic presents showed up in main clauses and the other 200 in subordinate clauses.

 That is to say, 10.8% of the historic present verbs were in subordinate clauses.
 Of all the remaining third-person present indicatives in Herodotus, 1993 out of 13,773, or 12.64%, were in subordinate clauses.
-The proportion of of historic presents in subordinate clauses is thus significantly lower than the overall proportion of indicative verbs in subordinate clauses, 34 It is not, of course, as low as the proportions that Wolfson and de Jong report.
+The proportion of of historic presents in subordinate clauses is thus significantly lower than the overall proportion of indicative verbs in subordinate clauses.[^34] It is not, of course, as low as the proportions that Wolfson and de Jong report.
 Since the scanning program is overgenerative, and since most "historic presents" that the program locates in subordinate clauses are, upon examination, spurious, we can say confidently that the proportion of historic presents can only decrease.

 If the historic present possesses, syntactically, a perfective aspect, then it also has a semantic propensity for representing telic situations.
 As noted in the first chapter, main narrative actions tend to be telic since the narrator tells a story

-   The classic example of the non-present status of the historic present in Greek and Latin is its treatment as a secondary tense in the Sequence of Moods or Tenses, respectively.
+[^33]: The classic example of the non-present status of the historic present in Greek and Latin is its treatment as a secondary tense in the Sequence of Moods or Tenses, respectively.

-   The chi-squared statistic for these numbers is 5.089, which indicates that the correlation between the historic present and main clauses has at least a 97.5% chance of being significant.
+[^34]: The chi-squared statistic for these numbers is 5.089, which indicates that the correlation between the historic present and main clauses has at least a 97.5% chance of being significant.